Last updated: January 29, 2024

 Send sales emails

-Send sales emails from a contact record in HubSpot, using the HubSpot Sales email extension or add-in in your email inbox, or using the HubSpot mobile app.
-You can either send a pre-made sales template or write an email from scratch.
+Send pre-made or from-scratch sales emails from a contact record in HubSpot, using the HubSpot Sales email extension or add-in in your email inbox, or using the HubSpot mobile app.
+Sales emails can contain documents and scheduling links, as well as pre-made snippets.

 To send one-to-one emails to a contact from a record, you’ll need to connect your personal email to HubSpot in your account settings.
-Your personal email is the email address that you use to communicate with your contacts and it is not used by anyone else on your team.
-It is different from a team email address that you connect to your conversations inbox.
+You can also connect a team email address to the conversations inbox for shared communication.

 To access the sales tools directly from your personal email account, install the HubSpot Sales email extension or add-in.
 Using the extension, you can log emails you send from your inbox to the recipient’s record in HubSpot and track if they open the email.